Section Five

 Intake forms are written surveys (either on paper, electronic, or online) that begin our attempts to build a personal relationship with a future client, but they are designed and used at stages where we know almost nothing about that client.
 Like our websites, therefore, intake forms must be multi-cultural, focusing on universals more than on specifics, and appropriate for everyone who completes them.
 Intake forms are not individually designed bridges that carry us directly to a single client; they are multi-purpose tools.

-Intake forms, therefore, must reflect our awareness that people from all cultures, with the full range of human abilities, and with all identities will be trying to fill out our forms.
+Intake forms, therefore, must reflect our awareness that people from all cultures, with the full range of human abilities and with all identities, will be trying to complete them.
 Our intake forms are built on our awareness of and respect for the many dimensions, continua, and options that characterize both groups and individuals.

 Toward which healthcare or educational function am I asking this question?